overloadedmethod/SocialNetwork-ASP.NET-WebAPI2-Angular2-Bootstrap3-Tokens/README.md

 Initial prototype with backend and frontend can:

-1) add users as friends
+1. add users as friends
-2)stores chat conversations
+2. stores chat conversations
-3)Autocomplete search
+3. Autocomplete search
-4)real time chatting
+4. real time chatting
-5)number of unread messages tracking
+5. number of unread messages tracking
-6)registration and authorization
+6. registration and authorization